antoinegrant/VideoPlayer/README.md

 - Karma
 - Jasmine

+I architected the video player/playlist to be a standalone component that can be instanciate multiple times on a page.
+The components bundle containes the js and the css necessary to render itself.
+Only the vendors.js bundle is an external dependancy of the video player/playlist component.
+I made the assuption that these external libs would already be loaded on the page.

-#### NOTE:
+##### NOTE:
-One area where i could of spent more time is in the Unit Test.
-It's a little rudimentary but all components has at least one test expect for VideoPlayerApp.jsx which Involed some time I couldn't spare at this time.
+One area where i could of spent more time is in the Unit Tests.
+It's a little rudimentary but all components has at least one test, except for VideoPlayerApp.jsx which involved some time I couldn't spare at this time.

 #### Instructions: